idugalic/micro-company/README.md

 #### CustomerMicroservice
 A Customer service is used for manging and quering customers of yours.
 It is split into a *command-side* microservice application and a *query-side* microservice application.

+#### (Service) Registry
+Netflix Eureka is a service registry.
+It provides a REST API for service instance registration management and for querying available instances.
+Netflix Ribbon is an IPC client that works with Eureka to load balance(client side) requests across the available service instances.

 #### Authorization server (Oauth2)
 For issuing tokens and authorize requests.